 Annually, you have the right to change Medicare plans.
 We will advise you on which plan to switch to so that we can get coverage for you.

-How many dentists are credential as Medicare providers?
+How many dentists are credentialed as Medicare providers?

 Only 1% of dentists in the United States are Medicare providers who are credentialed (certified) to treat Medicare patients.
 To learn about our Medicare general information, please visit the Medicare.Gov website.